briansunter/site/site/notes/sourdough.md

 - Bread Flour
   - I recommend King Arthur brand bread flour
   - Bread flour has a higher protein than other types.
-It has 11-13% protein vs all-purpose flour which has 9-11% [^1]
+It has 11-13% protein vs. all-purpose flour, which has 9-11% [^1]
   - Bread flour is "chewier" than all-purpose flour.
-  - The higher protein in bread flour produces more gluten, which traps air during the fermentation process to produce the airy holes.
+  - The higher protein in bread flour produces more gluten, which traps air during the fermentation process to create airy holes.
   - I only use this for baking, not for feeding my Starter, since it is more expensive than other types, especially during the quarantine breadmaking craze.

 - Rye Flour [^2]